 - 2) Turn on the vacuum pump.
 Never allow the oil in the vacuum pump to flow backward. - 3) Allow the vacuum pump to pull down to a 29.9" Hg vacuum.
-Evacuating period depends on pump capacity. - 4) Close the low-side valve and high-side valve on the service manifold. - 5) Disconnect the vacuum pump and attach a refrigerant service cylinder to the high-side line.
-Remember to loosen the connection and purge the air from the hose.
-For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
-For remote air-cooled models, see the charge label in the machine compartment.
-Hoshizaki recommends only virgin refrigerant or reclaimed refrigerant which meets ARI Standard No. 700-88 be used.
+Evacuating period depends on pump capacity. - 4) Close the low-side valve and high-side valve on the service manifold. - 5) Disconnect the vacuum pump, and attach a refrigerant service cylinder to the highside line.
+Remember to loosen the connection, and purge the air from the hose.
+See the nameplate for the required refrigerant charge.
+Hoshizaki recommends only virgin refrigerant or reclaimed refrigerant which meets ARI Standard No. 700-88 be used. - 6) A liquid charge is recommended for charging an R-404A system.
+Invert the service cylinder.
+Open the high-side, service manifold valve. - 7) Allow the system to charge with liquid until the pressures balance.

-- 6) A liquid charge is recommended for charging an R-404A system.
-Invert the service cylinder and place it on scales.
-Open the high-side, service manifold valve. - 7) Allow the system to charge with liquid until the proper charge weight is met. - 8) If necessary, add any remaining charge to the system through the low-side.
-Use a throttling valve or liquid dispensing device to add the remaining liquid charge through the low-side access port with the unit running. - 9) Close the two refrigerant access valves, and disconnect the service manifold hoses. - 10) Cap the access valves to prevent a possible leak.
+- 8) If necessary, add any remaining charge to the system through the low-side.
+Use a throttling valve or liquid dispensing device to add the remaining liquid charge through the low-side access port with the unit running. - 9) Close the two refrigerant access valves, and disconnect the hoses and service manifold. - 10) Cap the access valves to prevent a possible leak.